World Athletics C’ships: Sreeshankar in long jump final; Avinash Sable in 3000m steeplechase final

 Sable’s 8:18.75 saw him finish seventh overall with Morocco’s Soufiane El Bakkali topping the qualifiers with a time of 8:16.65.

-M Sreeshankar qualified for the final of the men’s long jump event while Jeswin Aldrin and Muhammed Anees Yahiya missed out.
+M Sreeshankar became the first Indian man to qualify for the long jump final while Jeswin Aldrin and Muhammed Anees Yahiya missed out.

 With only Tokyo Olympics finallist Yuki Hashioka (8.18m) and USA’s Marquis Dendy (8.16m) jumping over the qualifying mark of 8.15m, Sreeshankar’s second jump of 8m saw him qualify as the seventh-best jumper.